alix-tz/line_pairs_iam-db/README.md

 # What are these scripts?

-`make_pairs.py` helps creating a folder containing the IAM-DB lines in the form of pairs of PNG + TXT.
+`make_pairs.py` helps creating a folder containing the IAM-DB[^iamdb] lines in the form of pairs of PNG + TXT.
 Which is more suitable for training transcription models with HTR engines line Kraken or PyLaia.

 > Note: you still need to be granted access to the IAM-DB and to download and unzip the corresponding archives (xml.tgz and lines.tgz) before using the script.